Cherimoya is a heart-shaped fruit grown on a mostly evergreen tree native to Ecuador and Peru.

 - Cherimoya is a subtropical plant or mild temperate climate; it will tolerate light frosts.
 Mature trees will be injured or killed at 25° In chilly winter regions plant cherimoyas in a sunny, south-facing location.

 - Cherimoyas require 50 to 100 chilling hours each winter in order to leaf out and set fruit in spring; chilling hours are hours at 43°F or lower.
 In temperate climates, the tree loses its leaves for a short period from late winter to early spring

-- Cherimoyas do not grow well where summer heat is dry.
+- Cherimoyas do not grow well where the summer heat is dry.
 Cool coastal summer regions are best for growing cherimoya.

 - Plant cherimoyas in full sun.
 Be aware that leaves and fruit can sunburn if cherimoya is planted where the summer sun is intense and hot.
 If summers are very hot, plant cherimoya where it will get morning sun but will be sheltered from hot midday and late afternoon sun.

-- Cherimoya can be trained to an espalier against a wall.
+- Cherimoya can be trained to espalier against a wall.
 Young branches grow opposite one another forming a natural espalier.